Why are Indoor Bikes So Expensive?

 Peloton’s biggest selling point is its live classes which allow riders to interact with and compete against one another in real-time.

 But there are Peloton alternatives that may be more suitable.

 The WattBike Atom which has been designed to replicate the road biking experience.
 Using precision data, it’s a bike designed for professional and hardcore road bikers and wouldn't be suitable for beginners.

 You may find that Peloton competitors offer a more suitable alternative for your fitness goals.
-You can also buy other exercise bikes like Peloton that fulfil a similar function but don’t come with some of the extra features like LCD screen or live-class functionality.
+You can also buy other exercise bikes like Peloton that fulfill a similar function but don’t come with some of the extra features like LCD screen or live-class functionality.

-Spin bikes can seem expensive because this latest generation of smart-technology is turning them into something more than just a flywheel, handlebar and a pair of pedals.
+Indoor bikes can seem expensive because this latest generation of smart-technology is turning them into something more than just a flywheel, handlebar and a pair of pedals.

 High Expectations Make a High Price